-Since founding Chocolate Tree in 2005, Alastair and his wife Friederike have been intensively involved with the subject of chocolate.
-The deeper they delved into the topic, the more they realized that it was about much more than just a candy.
-It's about soils, biodiversity, permaculture, sustainability, fairness and ultimately also about climate change and global warming.
-That's why her enthusiasm for good chocolate soon turned into an almost obsessive concern with the topic of ethical cocoa cultivation.
+Since founding Chocolate Tree in 2005, Alastair and his wife Friederike have been intensively involved with the topic of chocolate.
+The deeper they got into the topic, the more they realized that it was about much more than just a piece of candy.
+It's about soils, biodiversity, permaculture, sustainability, fairness and ultimately also climate change and global warming.
+That's why her enthusiasm for good chocolate soon turned into an almost obsessive engagement with the topic of ethical cocoa cultivation.
 Ethical in the sense of social-ecological and, above all, climate-friendly.

 Chocolate against climate change!

-It is still largely unknown that chocolate can help to a certain extent to combat climate change.
+The fact that chocolate can help combat climate change to some extent is still largely unknown.
 And this despite the fact that there are now studies showing that chocolate is just as harmful to the climate as meat.
 Of course, it can be argued that most people eat significantly more meat than chocolate.
-Nonetheless, it should be clear that the decision to buy chocolate from the supermarket is usually also a decision in favor of child labor and deforestation.
+Nevertheless, it should be clear that the decision to buy chocolate from the supermarket is usually also a decision for child labor and deforestation.
 Pointing out this fact, Alastair quickly gets into the topic and explains how chocolate and cocoa plants can actively contribute to the preservation of biological diversity.
-In close cooperation with cocoa farmers in Central and South America, Alastair and Friederike are committed to sustainable cocoa cultivation and agroforestry agriculture.
-In his contribution, Alastair shows in a short, evocative and pointed way how the right chocolate can fight climate change.
+In close collaboration with cocoa farmers in Central and South America, Alastair and Friederike advocated for sustainable cocoa cultivation and agroforestry agriculture.
+In his article, Alastair shows in a short, evocative and pointed way how the right chocolate can combat climate change.

 Alastair convinced you?
-In addition to a convincing appearance, he also produces very convincing chocolates ;-) We are big of the pure Chocolate Tree bars, such as the gold winner Peru Piura ...but exciting inclusions such as 'Whisky Nibs' or 'Mezcal' also regularly delight our taste buds!
+In addition to a convincing appearance, he also produces very convincing chocolates ;-) We are big fans of the pure Chocolate Tree bars, such as the gold winner Peru Piura ...but exciting inclusions like 'Whisky Nibs' or 'Mezcal' also regularly delight our taste buds!

 PS: Are you fans of sustainable chocolate?
-We also!
-That's why we offer you chocolaty team events in which we taste chocolate and provide a lot of background knowledge about fair and sustainable chocolate.
+Us too!
+That's why we offer you chocolatey team events in which we taste chocolate and provide a lot of background knowledge about the topic of fair and sustainable chocolate.